xing/pdf_cover/README.md

 Support is provided both for [Paperclip](https://github.com/thoughtbot/paperclip) and [CarrierWave](https://github.com/carrierwaveuploader/carrierwave).

+In both cases the JPEG quality and resolution are optional and will be set to 85% and 300dpi respectively when not provided.

 ## Paperclip Support

 To add a PDF cover style to your attachments you can do something like this: